sMaX2016/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 These discoveries mark a fissure in the modern epistemic project: the dream of full formalization collapses not by external failure, but through internal paradox.
 The algorithm, once a symbol of certainty, becomes a boundary marker---demarcating not only what can be computed, but what cannot even be known by formal means.

->The very techniques that reveal the limits of formal systems—self-reference, paradox, recursion—are the same structures that, in Spencer-Brown’s logic, generate time, form, and meaning.
+>The very techniques that reveal the limits of formal systems---self-reference, paradox, recursion---are the same structures that, in Spencer-Brown's thinking, generate time, form, and meaning.
 What formal logic excludes as paradox, Laws of Form embraces as the ground of creation.

 This transition, from the certainties of modern logic to the open-endedness of computation, anticipates the *postmodern condition*: an era not of clear foundations, but of recursive limits, undecidable structures, and generative paradoxes.
 Maybe Richard Rorty was right after all: the view of philosophy---including mathematics and physics---as the faculty that has traditionally aimed to uncover timeless, foundational truths---something like the "*mirror of nature*" (a metaphor he critiques in earlier work {cite}`rorty:1979`)---might have outlived its usefulness.
 We may should surrender the idea of discovering universal truths and instead focus on *cultural* and *linguistic creativity*.
-Instead of asking for truth we may want to ask for usefulness and communicative effectiveness.
+Instead of asking for *Truth* we may want to ask for usefulness and communicative effectiveness.
+Plato was wrong to call the Truth the Good.
+We moved from the *love of God* to the *love of Truth* to the *love of our inner-self*.
+Maybe its time to stop worshipping anything absolute or universal but to recognize that our language, our consciousness and our community is a contingent product of history---that, contrary to Hegel, nothing is necessarily as it is; everything could be different.

 There is no "God's-eye view" from which we can assess all perspectives neutrally.
 For Rorty, language---including mathematical, physical and computational language---is contingent.
 His confederate, Derrida, shuttered the philosophical tradtion by showing that what we take as *literal* or *proper* meanings are built upon layers of methophor that have become naturalized thought repetition {cite}`derrida:1974`.
-Terms like *substance*, *subject*, *truth*, and Heidegger's *Being* have roots in sensory or physical metaphors that we can not escape---we can not go outside or beyond language and it does not have a transparent link to a stable, pre-given reality.
+Terms like *substance*, *subject*, *truth*, and Heidegger's *Being* have roots in sensory or physical metaphors that we can not escape---we can not go outside or beyond language and language does not provide a transparent link to a stable, pre-given reality.

 But Metaphors are existential.
+It is in fact so existiantial that our own invention might only be successful if, by bringing forth our own metaphors, we are able to form a new world.
 By shaping how we conceptualize and interact with the world, metaphors play a crucial role in the formation of both personal identities and comprehensive philosophical systems.
 They have a foundational role in the realms of human experience.
-Therefore, we should take them seriously not because they refer to what Rorty calls "really real" but because they mean a lot to us.
+Therefore, we should take them seriously not because they refer to the "really real" but because they mean a lot to us.
+I mean I am a programmer, all of our language from *trees*, *heaps*, *objects* to *inheritance* and *composition* is methaphorical.

-This meaning is always mediated by a network of other signs and shaped by cultural, historical, and metaphorical context.
+There meaning is always mediated by a network of other signs and shaped by cultural, historical, and metaphorical contexts.
-It arises from *difference* within language itself---a word is not pointing directly to a thing but it gets is meaning by how it differs from other words.
+It arises from *difference* within language itself---a word is not pointing directly to a thing but it gets its meaning by how it differs from other words.
 There is no ultimate *signified*---words do not lead back to a final, real meaning but each sign points to another sign in a chian.
 It is difference and deferral, i.e. *différance*.
+Of course, this does not mean they are not grounded in something, e.g. sensory data or social interactions.
+But that this grounding is never final and never fixed.

 Thus truth is like a flicker---a momentary effect produced by a play of signs, none of which have fixed meaning.
 You might feel you "have" the truth for a moment---but that truth is never self-identical, never whole, and always open to being undone by the play of signs that brought it into being.
-Derrida *decontructs* the traditional view that language reflects reality; that words are label for things and truth is correspondence; that a statement is true if it matches reality.
+Here Derrida *decontructs* the traditional view that language reflects reality; that words are label for things and truth is correspondence; that a statement is true if it matches reality.

 Take the sentence: "There is a glass of water on the table".
 In ordinary terms, most people would say: This statement is true if there is, in fact, a glass of water on the table.